 The German Historical Institute London (GHIL) is an academically independent institution and part of the Max Weber Foundation German Humanities Institutes Abroad.
 It promotes research on medieval and modern history, in particular on the comparative history of Britain and Germany, on the British Empire and the Commonwealth, and on Anglo-German relations.
 Its public library specializes in German history.

 Books from these holdings will still be available but may have to be fetched by library staff.

-Our new Bulletin (Nov 2013) is now available.
+Our new Bulletin (May 2016) is now available online.

 Willibald Steinmetz: Writing a History of Nineteenth-Century Europe: Challenges, Conundrums, Complexities.

 Richard J. Evans: Writing the History of Nineteenth-Century Europe.